aphyr/distsys-class/README.markdown

   - Generalized Paxos
   - It's not always clear which of these optimizations to use, and which can be safely combined
+  - Each implementation uses a slightly different flavor
-- Used in a variety of production systems, often to *build* a replicated log
+- Used in a variety of production systems
   - Chubby
   - Cassandra
   - Riak